 Two results stood out to the researchers about the findings of this study.
 The first is that although there is a clearly identified gender gap in the field of cybersecurity, the participants in this study displayed an interesting mix of perceptions on this issue.
 They indicated that a challenge exists for women in that the field of cybersecurity is perceived as a male-dominated field, and noted that their experiences also show that women need to show a higher level of confidence than their male counterparts in their day-to-day activities in order to be successful.
-These findings were consistent with previous research (Richter, 2019; Morgan, 2019; Higgins, Willis-Ford, 2018; D'Hondt, 2016).
+These findings were consistent with previous research (Richter, 2019; Morgan, 2019; Higgins, 2018; Willis-Ford, 2018; D'Hondt, 2016).
 However, the participants, citing their own experiences via internships in the workplace, were also very clear that males and females were not treated differently in terms of job tasks, and that gender was not an issue in terms of team or management roles.
-There were no differing viewpoints on this issue between male profession.
+There were no differing viewpoints on this issue between male and female participants in the study.
+This potentially speaks to a promising future as this new cohort of students completes college and moves into the workplace carrying less gender stereotypes and expectations of bias and more confidence that their own competency and skills will be the primary drivers of their success in the profession.

 The second finding is in regard to the role of mentorship.
-Participants found mentorship to be valuable, which is consistent with the literature ("Mentorship", 2018; Frost & Sullivan, 2017; However, they surprisingly D'Hondt, 2016). cited peer mentorship as one of the driving forces in their success within their cybersecurity programs.
+Participants found mentorship to be valuable, which is consistent with the literature ("Mentorship", 2018; Frost & Sullivan, 2017; D'Hondt, 2016).
+However, they surprisingly cited peer mentorship as one of the driving forces in their success within their cybersecurity programs.
 This was recognized through informal peer relationships during classes at the university combined with the influence of a cybersecurity-focused student club that exposed students to a variety of industry experts, sites, and areas of research.